-MONSTERA ADANSONII CARE GUIDEAlso known as the Swiss Cheese vine or five holes plant, the Monstera adansonii is native to the tropical forests of Central America and South America.
+Also known as the Swiss Cheese vine or five holes plant, the Monstera adansonii is native to the tropical forests of Central America and South America.

-Monkey is not a big drinker but does like to be watered regularly.
+WATERINGThe Monstera adansonii not a big drinker but does like to be watered regularly.
 Wait until the first 2-3 inches of the soil is dry before you water again.
 In the winter time you can reduce his watering schedule as his soil will dry out less frequently.

 TROUBLESHOOTING YOUR MONSTERA ADANSONII

-Drooping leaves - When the soil dries out Monkey’s foliage will start to droop and this will indicate that he needs a drink.
+Drooping leaves - When the soil dries out the monstera's foliage will start to droop and this will indicate that he needs a drink.
 If the first few inches of soil is bone dry to touch, it's time to water.
 Pour out the excess water from his decorative pot or sit him in the bathtub until the water has been properly drained.

 OUR TOP 3 CARE TIPS

 Top tip 1: The Monstera adansonii loves to absorb moisture through his leaves so every couple of weeks gently run a damp cloth over Monkey’s foliage to get rid of any dust.

 Top tip 2: The Monstera adansonii is draft and cold sensitive.
 Avoid placing him near the radiator, open windows or air vents in the winter months.

 Top tip 3: The Monstera adansonii is a climbing plant and given the right conditions he will climb walls.
 Use a moss pole to help encourage his upward growth.